XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## server_state ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/ServerState.cpp "Source")

 The `server_state` command asks the server for various machine-readable information about the `rippled` server's current state.
-The results are very similar to [`server_info`](#server-info), but generally the units are chosen to be easier to process instead of easier to read.
+The results are almost the same as [`server_info`](#server-info), but using units that are easier to process instead of easier to read.
 (For example, XRP values are given in integer drops instead of scientific notation or decimal values, and time is given in milliseconds instead of seconds.)

 #### Request Format ####
 An example of the request format: